tandembank/redux-form-field/README.md

 ### redux-form Field

-Now we can create a numeric only text input redux-form form field component.
+Now we can create a redux-form form field component.
+Here we shall create a flavour of a text input using our redux-form field component, a numerical input.

-Thats a mouthful :rainbow:
+Hope you're not getting confused by this example of a redux-form field mapping a component to a form field component that can be used in a form field, not a mouthful at all :rainbow:

 ```typescript
 // NumericFormField.ts